brokeragesandtermux/DELFIK2_list_of_delfik_projects__public/2__DEVN1__devnote/README.md

 This GitHub repo is used to store the list of projects completed during 2025 as part of the Delfik Orakle blog projects.

-It is a Ligilo_reen (trans. : "link back") to TL;DR posts on that blog.
+It is a Ligilo_Reen (trans. : "link back") to TL;DR posts on that blog.

 [+]